 Day 8San Antonio

 This morning is free to explore on your own.
 The River Walk (Paseo del Rio) is tucked quietly below street level.
-Only steps from the Alamo, it provides a serene and pleasant way to navigate the city.
+Only steps from the Alamo, it provides a pleasant way to navigate the city.
 With miles of sidewalks and paths, the River Walk provides a new adventure around every turn.
 This afternoon, join your traveling companions on an optional excursion and experience a traditional Texas Dude Ranch.
 Western entertainment, trail ride, lasso lessons, feeding longhorn cattle, and hay wagon rides are just a few of the activities waiting for you!
 End the day with dinner around the campfire and enjoy some true Texan hospitality.
 (CB)

 Day 9San Antonio–Houston